 • Cover and cook on high for 4-5 hours or on low for 6-7 hours, or until the butternut squash is very tender.

-• Uncover and add the coconut milk or cream.
+• Uncover and add the coconut milk or cream and ½ teaspoon salt.
 Using an immersion blender, blend until very smooth.
 Alternatively, working in batches, carefully ladle the soup into a blender and blend on high until smooth.

 • Add the apple cider vinegar, stirring to combine.
 Taste and add additional salt if desired.
 Serve with any toppings you like.